Psychology (PSY)

 Special Note: May be repeated twice for credit.
 A minimum of two successfully completed semesters (grade of B or better) is required for graduation.
 Placement at approved settings will be assigned according to the student's specialization and availability of sites.

-Registration Restrictions: Admission to MS Clinical Psychology graduate program; candidacy status, only with instructor permission.
+Registration Restrictions: Graduate standing and admission to the Master of Science in Clinical Psychology; candidacy status, only with instructor approval

 May Be Stacked With: PSY A653